iAdityaSharma2912/daily-tech-hacks/README.md

 ## Hack for Thu Jan 30 17:04:36 2025
 7. Try time tracking apps like Toggl to track how much time you spend on tasks.

+## Hack for Thu Jan 30 17:09:59 2025
+Press F5 to refresh your browser or window in most apps.